 “It’s difficult enough to attain a Top 10 ranking for four consecutive years; achieving the No. 1 or 2 spot for all four years is a stellar achievement that has only been accomplished four times in the last decade,” said Lorri Freifeld, editor-in-chief, Training magazine.

 By placing training at its core, Keller Williams is providing new agents and top producers alike with the resources and tools they need to succeed.
-The company’s learning-based culture starts at the top, with the models and systems that Co-founder and Chairman Gary Keller developed and has shared through his bestselling books.
-President and CEO John Davis continued the legacy by introducing agent growth and production tools.
+The company’s learning-based culture starts at the top, with the models and systems that Co-Founder, Chairman and CEO Gary Keller developed and has shared through his bestselling books.

 Dedication to World-Class Training